Use the official New Zealand road code to integrate learning for citizenship within broad contemporary social issues in New Zealand.

-This contextualised learning programme can help secondary students meet NZQA Literacy and Numeracy requirements.
+This contextualised learning programme can help secondary students meet Literacy and Numeracy requirements.

 Activities include: check a car is safe before getting in, discuss the reasons for road rules, route planning, identify hazards, reflect on attitudes, create a whakataukī and write to a politician.

-Note: each activity has links and page references to the 2015/16 official New Zealand road code, plus notes on related modules in Pathways Awarua, the online literacy and numeracy resource.
+Note: each activity has links to the online official New Zealand Road Code, Drive and related modules in Pathways Awarua, the online literacy and numeracy resource.

 For the latest content visit: